zoezheng04/RISC-V-CPU/statements/gurjan.md

 I was responsible for creating, testing and debugging the Single Cycle CPU, which was a crucial part of this project.
 It was essential that the Single Cycle CPU fully functioned as intended, allowing us to attempt the stretched goals.

+I did most of the debugging alone which was challenging as it required me to go over all the components made by everyone and make any necessary changes.
+I had the same role in Lab 4 which helped, as I was famiilar with all the different components.

 ### Design

 Before creating the top file, I drew out a schematic diagram for the single cycle CPU.
 It was quite similar to the diagram shown in lectures however included various muxes to implement the jump instructions and include the trigger.